eitanhol/MalScape/README.md

 # Changelog

+## [2025-07-16]
+### Added
+- Dashboard of important information before processing file
+  - Lists total packets, data volume, number of source and destination IPs, and top 3 protocols by percentage

+## [2025-07-15]
+### Added
+- Reset zoom button to sidebar visualization and fullscreen view

+### Changed
+- Moved timeline granularity input box and Apply button to bottom right of timeline window

 ## [2025-07-14]
 ### Fixed
 - Sankey "Apply to heatmap" button not working with new selection functionality from 6/23